yeehaa123/coding-the-pitch/coding-the-pitch.md

    + Course for all UvA humanities BA students
    + Coursera Course

---
 ### Curriculum

 + Connection between Programming and Humanities Concepts
-  + see first draft weekly schedule
+  + see appendix: first draft weekly schedule
 + Emphasis on language instead of computation
-+ Digital literacy through producing (custom) tools
++ Focus on tools and their application
 + Digital Humanities entails more than just Big Data
++ Digital literacy through producing rather than consumption
-+ Open Source models and tools for collaboration (e.g. GitHub)
++ Open Source models and tools for collaboration
+  + Version Control (GitHub)
 + Javascript:
   + Lingua franca of the Web
   + Full-stack (frontend, backend, database)

---

 ### Platform